fgaim/artext/README.md

 This is a work in progress, and the result of our experiments we will published soon.
 Meanwhile, if you use `artext` in your research please cite this repository.

-> Note: Noising will generally increase the vocabulary size of the data sets, as it introduces word inflections and orthographic variations.
-Therefore, use it with caution, especially with closed vocabulary neural network models.
-Consider using subword based vocabulary (for example `BPE`) in such scenarios.
+> Note: Noising will generally increase the vocabulary size of the data sets, as it introduces word inflections and orthographic variations that may not have existed before.
+Therefore, use it with caution, especially for closed-vocabulary neural network models such as machine translation.
+Consider using subword based vocabulary (`BPE` for instance) in such scenarios.

 ## Setup

-'artext' is developed and tested with `Python 3.6`, and can be install in two ways:
+`artext`'s developed and tested with `Python 3.6` and can be installed in two ways:

 1. Using `pip`: